Frequently Asked Questions

 How can I play Hellgate online?

-Starting October 31st, London 2038 has entered an open Alpha stage.
-You can visit the Alpha link on https://london2038.com to sign up.
+Starting October 31st, London 2038 has entered an open Beta stage.
+You can visit the link on https://london2038.com to sign up.

 A detailed installation guide can also be found on the site.